Walpro/CarND-LaneLines-P1/writeup.md

 the slopes of the lines and dividing them in two groups:
 * Lines with Positive slope value for the right lane
-* Lines with Negative slope value for the left lane Then I used whighted mean to compute the average slope value with giving more importance(higher weight) to the first lines.
+* Lines with Negative slope value for the left lane

+Then I used whighted mean to compute the average slope value with giving more importance(higher weight) to the first lines.
+To finish I calculated the parameters of the two lines using the slope and the first point encountred for each side and extrapolated the lines to the bottom and center of the image.

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when a white car or thing appers in the centre of the lane which may result in many new lines that will diverge the main slope and so the lines from from the lanes.

 Another shortcoming could be ...